germanoeich/nirn-proxy/README.md

 |-------------------|----------------------------------------|------------------------------------------------|
 |nirn_proxy_error   | none                                   | Counter for errors                             |
 |nirn_proxy_requests| method, status, route, clientId        | Summary that keeps track of all request metrics|

+### Profiling

+The proxy can be profiled at runtime by enabling the ENABLE_PPROF flag and browsing to `http://ip:7654/debug/pprof/`

 ##### Acknowledgements
 - [Eris](https://github.com/abalabahaha/eris) - used as reference throughout this project